Medically reviewed by Drugs.com. Last updated on Jul 4, 2023.

 Other symptoms depend on the type of cerebral palsy.
 They include:

-Mixed — A combination of symptoms from at least two of the above subtypes.
+As mentioned above, many children have a combination of symptoms from the above subtypes.

 All forms of cerebral palsy can have associated problems, including: